biopython/biopython.github.io/wiki/PhyloXML.md

 Since valid Phylogeny objects always have a single clade attribute, this style of indexing is a handy way to reach specific nodes buried deep in the tree if you happen to know exactly where they are.
-In the future, slicing may be supported as well to grab a range a sub-clades at once.

 A couple of methods allow converting a selection to a new PhyloXML
 object: Phylogeny.to\_phyloxml() and Clade.to\_phylogeny().
 A few use